Vacation Days Piling Up? Here's How To Get The Most Out Of A Short Vacation

 Despite best intentions, technology makes it incredibly easy to peek at what's happening at work.
 Vacation pros don't let that happen.

-"I delete all business apps, email account apps, social apps, and news apps from my phone and tablet," says Lorang.
+"I delete all business apps, email account apps, social apps and news apps from my phone and tablet," says Lorang.
 He says when he goes on vacation, "I load up on e-books and music, and sometimes I'll even hand over my device to my wife to avoid checking anything prior to leaving."

 To force herself to truly unplug, Jenny Radesky, a pediatrician at the University of Michigan, has used this out-of-office reply: "I am away from the office and my children have made me promise that I won't check e-mail."